copasi/model_replicator/examples/Neuron_networks_II/README.md

 # Neuron networks II
 ## Large Networks of reduced neuron models

 This example takes a base unit defining a reduced model of a neuron and creates larger neural networks.
-Because of the size of the network, it is useful to have a small a model as the base unit for each neuron, in order to reduce the the size of the resulting network model and its computation time.
-One of the earliest such models is the FitzHugh-Nagumo model (1,2), which represents spiking neurons but few other features.
-More recently, Izhikevich proposed a smaller model (3), which includes an intrinsic event, and which is faster to compute.
+Because of the size of the network, it is useful to have a small model as the base unit for each neuron, in order to reduce the the size of the resulting network model and its computation time.
+One of the earliest such models is the FitzHugh-Nagumo model (1,2), which represents spiking neurons but few other features and does not have easy biological interpretation.
+More recently, Izhikevich proposed a smaller model (3), and which is faster to compute, yet is easier to interpret biologically.
+The Izhikevich model includes an intrinsic event which allows it to have fewer differential equations.
 In addition the Izhikevich neuron can replicate the behaviour of a large class of neurons by adjusting its parameter values, becoming an ideal base unit for larger spiking neural network models.

 ### Case 1

-We create a network of 100 neurons with 200 chemical synapses connected randomly, encoded in the file *netwwork100-200.dot*.
+We create a network of 100 neurons with 200 chemical synapses connected randomly, encoded in the file *network100-200.dot*.
 The neurons are based on the Izhikevich model and were tuned to be regular spiking neurons.
 The network is depicted below:

 ![network of 100 neurons with 200 synapses](network100-200.png)